Quantum Leader Election: Introduction

+The leader election problem is the natural generalization of the weak coin flipping, to $n$ players.\\ The bias of the problem, is defined to be the minimal $\epsilon$ such that, every honest player has a winning probability of at least $\frac{1}{n}-\epsilon$ (we do not have any limitation on the number of cheating players).
+We will denote leader election with bias $\epsilon$ by $LE_{\epsilon}$.

-As mentioned before, it is classically impossible to do a weak coin flipping with a bias $<0.5$ without assumptions about the computation power.
-Hence, it is also impossible to solve the leader election problem in the classical setting. \cite{Feige-2000} presents a classical leader election protocol (given that a player can flip a coin by herself) that given $\frac{(1+\delta)n}{2}$ honest players, an honest player is chosen with probability $\Omega(\delta^{1.65}).$ In addition there is a proof that every classical protocol has a success probability of $O(\delta^{1-\epsilon})$, for every $\epsilon>0$.
-Note that there are limitation on the number of cheaters.
+As mentioned before, it is classically impossible to do a weak coin flipping with a bias $<0.5$ without assumptions about the computation power (\cite{Cleve87}).
+The same argument will show that it is also impossible to solve the leader election problem in the classical setting, in the sense that there will always be a player who can guarantee getting elected. \\ Since leader election is not possible in the general sense, people tried to use assumptions and conditions in order to make it possible.
+For example, \cite{Feige-2000} presents a classical leader election protocol (given that a player can flip a coin by herself) such that given $\frac{(1+\delta)n}{2}$ honest players, the player whom the protocol chooses is one of the honest players, with probability $\Omega(\delta^{1.65}).$ In addition there is a proof that every classical protocol has a success (electing an honest leader) probability of $O(\delta^{1-\epsilon})$, for every $\epsilon>0$.
+Note that there are limitation on the number of cheaters.\\ Another variant is a protocol that chooses a processor randomly among $n$ possibilities (In this case, there are no cheaters, the players are anonymous and run the same protocol, and we want a protocol with minimal running time / communication complexity, or one that works without knowing the number of processors.
+See \cite{tani-2007} for a quantum exact algorithm that solves this, but requires knowing a bound on $n$).
+This type is sometimes called \textit{fair leader election problem} (because there are no cheaters).

-There are many types of Leader elections.
-The most natural type seems to be the one we have just defined, which is $n$ parties wanting to select one of them as a leader.
-We will refer to this type as the \textit{leader election problem}. \\ Another possibility is a protocol that chooses a processor randomly among $n$ possibilities (there are no cheaters, and we want a protocol that uses minimal complexity, or one that works without knowing the number of processors.
-See \cite{tani-2007}).
-This type sometimes called \textit{fair leader election problem}.\\ Until recently there was no quantum result regarding the leader election problem as it was defined here.
-However there were some results on other types, such as \cite{ambainis-2003} which allow penalty for cheaters that got caught (which is obviously a weaker version of the problem).
+In this paper we investigate the version of Leader election with cheaters, defined in the beginning of this subsection.
+We will refer to this type simply as the \textit{leader election problem}.

+Until a short time before the first version of this result was posted, there was no quantum result regarding this Leader election problem as it was defined here.
+We note however that there were some results on other types, such as \cite{ambainis-2003} which considered our leader election problem, but allow penalty for cheaters that got caught (which is obviously a weaker version of the problem), and also the mentioned \cite{tani-2007} for the fair leader election problem.